270aldo/ngx.agents/memory-bank/progress.md

 Prioritized list of next focus areas based on current progress:

+1. **Complete A2A Server Migration**:
+   - Perform comprehensive testing of all migrated agents
+   - Validate inter-agent communication with optimized components
+   - Fine-tune performance and reliability of agent interactions

-1. **Complete Adapter Refactoring**:
+2. **Complete Adapter Refactoring**:
    - Use `verify_adapter_inheritance.py` to identify remaining adapters that need migration
    - Update all adapters to inherit from `BaseAgentAdapter`
    - Remove duplicated code in all adapters
    - Implement comprehensive testing for all adapters

-2. **Complete A2A Server Migration**:
-   - Finalize the migration of Orchestrator agent (currently at 90%)
-   - Complete implementation of Recovery Corrective agent adapter (currently at 80%)

 3. **System Integration Testing**:
    - Perform comprehensive testing of all migrated agents